Now accepting Telehealth appointments. Contact us to schedule a virtual visit.

-Dermatologists located in offices at Santa Barbara, CA, Bakersfield, CA, Hanford, CA, Visalia, CA, Porterville, CA, Stockton, CA, Manteca, CA, Las Vegas, NV, Henderson, NV, & Sparks, NV
+Wart Removal in Santa Barbara, CA, Bakersfield, CA, Hanford, CA, Visalia, CA, Porterville, CA, Stockton, CA, Manteca, CA, Henderson, NV, & Sparks, NV

 Warts are harmless skin growths caused by the human papillomavirus (HPV).
 They’re highly contagious and can spread quickly.
-The experienced dermatologists at LUX Dermatology offer a wide array of treatments to get rid of unsightly warts.
-LUX Dermatology has offices in Sparks, Henderson, and Las Vegas, Nevada, and Stockton, Manteca, Santa Barbara, Bakersfield, Porterville, Hanford, and Visalia, California.
-Call the office nearest you today or book an appointment online to schedule your wart evaluation.
+Our experienced dermatologists at LUX Dermatology offer a wide array of treatments to get rid of unsightly warts.
+LUX Dermatology has offices in Sparks and Henderson, Nevada, and Stockton, Manteca, Santa Barbara, Bakersfield, Porterville, Hanford, and Visalia, California.
+Call the office nearest to you today or book an appointment online to schedule your wart evaluation.

 Warts are skin growths caused by various strains of HPV.
 They can show up on any part of your body.